EIE2-IAC-Labs/Project_Brief/TeamProject.md

 For full credit, you are expected in implement hardware hazard detection, forwarding/bypassing or stalling hardware.

-As before, make sure that your design is working by successfully running the team's version of the F1 light and the reference program.
+As before, make sure that your design is working by successfully running the tests.

 <br>